 Apartments out-yield houses across Bronx long-term rentals because entry prices compress faster than rents do.
-A 2-bed apartment trades for roughly $217,365 while a 3-bed house runs $515,735, yet rents stay close enough to keep the yield ratio open in the apartment's favour.
+A 2-bed apartment trades for roughly $217,000 while a 3-bed house runs about $516,000, yet rents stay close enough to keep the yield ratio open in the apartment's favor.
 These are gross figures before HOA fees and before operating costs.
 Because NYC Local Law 18 effectively bans investment short-term rentals in the Bronx, every comparison below runs through the long-term rental lens only.
-City medians across 25 ZIP codes also hide meaningful neighbourhood variation, and your specific block in Riverdale, Mott Haven, or Throggs Neck may sit well above or below the borough line.
+City medians across 25 ZIP codes also hide meaningful neighborhood variation, and your specific block in Riverdale, Mott Haven, or Throggs Neck may sit well above or below the borough line.

 Apartments win at every common bedroom count